-The Audit and Compliance Committee is constituted as a statutory committee of Tongaat Hulett in respect of its duties prescribed by the Companies Act, and as a committee of the Board in respect of all additional duties assigned to it by the Board.
-The committee was appointed by the shareholders at the last AGM and comprises three non-executive directors of the company, all of whom are independent and possess the necessary skills, knowledge and expertise to direct the committee constructively in the execution of its responsibilities.
-The current members are J John (Chairman), F Jakoet and R P Kupara.
-The Chief Executive Officer, P H Staude, the Chief Financial Officer, M H Munro, the Head of Internal Audit, D K Young and representatives of the internal and external auditors attend by invitation.
-The Company Secretary, M A C Mahlari, is the secretary for this committee.
+The Audit and Compliance Committee is constituted as a statutory committee in respect of its duties prescribed by the Companies Act, and as a committee of the Board in respect of all additional duties assigned to it by the Board.
+The members of the committee were elected by the shareholders at the last AGM, comprising three non-executive directors of the Board, all of whom are independent and possess the necessary skills, knowledge and expertise to direct the committee constructively in the execution of its responsibilities.
+The current members are J John (Chairman), F Jakoet and RP Kupara.
+The CEO, PH Staude, the Chief Financial Officer, MH Munro, the Head of Internal Audit, DK Young and representatives of the internal and external auditors attend by invitation.
+The Company Secretary, MAC Mahlari, is the secretary for this committee.
 The committee meets at least three times a year.